JaidenRatti/university-notes/README.md

 # university-notes
-notes from University of Waterloo courses
+Notes from University of Waterloo courses.

+If you notice a typo feel free to open a pr :)